by Dr.R.D. Skinner

 - I also operate using an operating microscope, which means I place the fixture doing keyhole surgery.
 The keyhole approach is more conservative, more comfortable for the patient in terms of minimal to no post-operative pain and avoids the need for flap surgery and sutures.

-My patients find it surprisingly comfortable with very little or no post-operative pain.
+- My patients find it surprisingly comfortable with very little or no post-operative pain.
 We will give you thorough post-operative instructions, and we are here if you have any problems.

-The copyright for the above article is owned by Dr.R.D Skinner – Dentist Melbourne.
+Copyright Dr.R.D Skinner – Dentist Melbourne.